TashaTJ/birthday-book-v2/README.md

 ## Add New Birthday

   * The 3rd feature accessible from the main menu, is the Add New Birthday feature
-  * Once selected, the user is asked to input a value for either First Name, Last Name, Age Turning, birthday, or Category.
+  * Once selected, the user is asked to input a value for either First Name, Last Name, Age Turning, Birthday, or Category.
   * Both names, phone number and category are required entries, the user can input NA for those not required.
   * Once all fields have been entered the entry is saved to the google sheet
   * The details are printed to the terminal and the user is asked if they want to edit the information.